shaelm/Toronto-Transit-Commision-Delay-Mining/README.md

 # Download datasets #

-Download the datasets from the links in the above section "Data Sets Used" and place them in a folder called datasets.
+Download the datasets from the links in the above section "Data Sets Used" and place them in a folder called 'datasets'.
 These should be the downloaded datasets and they should be named as such.

 - ttc-streetcar-delay-data-2014.xlsx